Sejong Insider

 People rarely evaluate randomness using large samples.
 Instead, randomness is experienced in short runs.
 In short sequences, imbalance is common.
 Long streaks, clusters, and gaps occur naturally.
 Without sufficient context, these sequences feel meaningful rather than expected.

-Because early experiences dominate memory, people conclude that randomness itself is malfunctioning—a pattern that closely mirrors why early outcomes disproportionately shape judgment, as discussed in this analysis of why early wins are especially misleading.
+Because early experiences dominate memory, people conclude that randomness itself is malfunctioning—a pattern that closely mirrors why early wins are especially misleading.

 How Recency Bias Strengthens the Expectation